 A few weeks before doing all this, I decided to add Google Adsense to Stream SEO and use the Adsense Auto-Ads feature to see how much revenue and CPMs I could get without any proper optimization.

-Adsense Auto-Ads is a feature launched earlier this year that allows Google to show ads in different sizes and locations of your website without you placing manually the code every time you want to show a banner.
+Adsense Auto-Ads is a feature launched in 2018 that allows Google to show ads in different sizes and locations of your website without you placing manually the code every time you want to show a banner.
 I’m a big fan of A/B testing and optimization and I’ve shared before how this helped me capitalize on viral websites a few years ago.
-Now with Google Adsense Auto-Ads they can do something similar for you although I’ve found it doesn’t perform as well as just manually testing by yourself the best placements and ad sizes once you know what you’re doing.
+Now with Google Adsense Auto-Ads, they can do something similar for you although I’ve found it doesn’t perform as well as just manually testing by yourself the best placements and ad sizes once you know what you’re doing.

 Stream SEO had an average CPM (cost per one thousand impressions) of $6-7 USD.
 The website was doing around $200-220 USD per month with Adsense Auto Ads.

-How much could the revenue increase after adding Ezoic?
-We’re about to find that out, but first, let me show you how the Ad tester platform works.
+How much could the revenue increase after adding Ezoic? (sign up here) We’re about to find that out, but first, let me show you how the Ad tester platform works.

 Ezoic Review – Getting familiar with the Platform

 Ezoic has a platform full of settings and features and it takes a while to understand all of them.
-Here’s how the dashboard looks like:
+Here’s how the dashboard looks like.
+This is an updated screenshot as of 2020 with the newly released dashboard:

-The homepage shows you the apps you have installed (more on that later) the performance increase based on the tests and the estimated earnings for each day of the last week.
+The homepage shows you the performance increase based on the tests and the estimated earnings for each day of the last month.
 You can already see how much the site is earning nowadays vs. the $6 per day it was doing before using Ezoic.

 If you go to the settings and site options you’ll find the following menus available.
 But don’t worry, you don’t really have to worry much about them as some of them are already set up after doing the integration with Ezoic and your Adsense account.
 Click here to sign up and start working with Ezoic.